DavidMercier/TriDiMap/docs/mapping.rst

    *Cross-sectional scheme of 2 side-by-side indents, with the definition of geometrical parameters*

-More recently, it has been demonstrated numerically that a minimum indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation (less than 5% error) for different bulk materials and coatings tested with a Berkovich indenter.
+More recently, it has been demonstrated numerically that a minimum (inter-)indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation (less than 5% error) for different bulk materials and coatings tested with a Berkovich indenter.
 And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [#SudharshanPhani_2019]_.